What to Do When Work and Caregiving Collide

 2) Talk to Siblings About Sharing Caregiving Responsibilities

 In families where there are multiple children, family meetings should occur in an attempt to divide up caregiving responsibilities.
-While one child caregiver usually bears the majority of responsibilities, assigning tasks to brothers and sisters helps reduce the burden.
+While one adult child caregiver usually bears the majority of responsibilities, assigning tasks to brothers and sisters helps reduce the burden.

 By splitting up tasks and visits, adult children are better able to join together to support aging parents.
 Caregiving is not the responsibility of one child, but of all children.
 I also recommend involving young children in caregiving so that they are not isolated from the experience.
 Doing this will open up caregiving conversations about who caregives for the entire family.